TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Workspaces/Index.rst

 go through an approval process before publishing.

-The technical background and a practical user guide to this feature are provided in the :ref:`"workspaces" system extension manual <workspaces:start>`.
+The technical background and a practical user guide to this feature are provided in the :doc:`"workspaces" system extension manual <ext_workspaces:Index>`.

 All the information necessary for making any database table compatible with workspaces is described in the